-Christmas is less than two months away and this means we have a lot to teach our kids between now and then.
+Christmas is right around the corner, and this means we have a lot to teach our kids between now and then.
 Don’t let your kids get away with a sour attitude.
 In fact, there are many things we can do with our kids that helps to promote a thankful attitude.
 No one else is going to teach them these lessons, so let’s support each other.
 Here is how to promote a thankful attitude in your kids this Christmas Season.

 Spend Time Volunteering